Unidad de Investigación Clínica de Cáncer Pulmón H12O-CNIO

 • César Vélez

 Lung cancer continues to be the most frequent cause of cancer-related deaths worldwide.
-Our Unit focuses on the study of lung cancer, from fundamental research proposals to other more clinically oriented, always aiming to solve the problems of lung cancer patients.
+Our Unit focuses on the study of lung cancer, with a pragmatic orientation, always aiming to solve the problems of lung cancer patients.
 We are particularly interested in 2 research areas: the identification of new molecular biomarkers for diagnostic, prognostic, and predictive purposes; and the development of novel treatment strategies, including targeted therapies and immunotherapeutics.
 For example, we have contributed to elucidating the molecular determinants of EGFR or FGFR oncogenicity and have discovered biomarkers that may guide the efficacy of inhibitors of those receptors in lung cancer.
-We have continued to develop an extensive platform of patient-derived xenografts (PDXs) and organoids (PDOs) of non-small-cell and small cell lung cancers to test new therapeutic strategies.
-Finally, our Unit has extensive experience in taking new drugs to the clinic, as well as in conducting practice-changing phase II/III trials in the fields of personalised cancer care and immuno-oncology.
+We have continued developing an extensive platform of patient-derived xenografts (PDXs) and organoids (PDOs) of non-small-cell and small cell lung cancers to test new therapeutic strategies.
+Finally, our Unit has extensive experience in taking new drugs to the clinic, as well as in conducting practice-changing phase 2/3 trials in the fields of personalised cancer care and immuno-oncology.

 Publicaciones